 6. Depending on the type of detox you are doing, try not to snack frequently.
 Instead, value the feeling of hunger a little.
 It is the sign that your digestive fire or Agni is strengthening.
 When it is not busy digesting food, Agni will start cleansing any toxin (ama) you have in your body.
 So let it do its work.

 7. Life does not have to be dull, even without oil, sugar, or even salt.
 Experiment with different spices, which help enliven digestive fire and aid regular elimination.
+Check out this sesame-nori seasoning, for example, or this cinnamon-maca spice mix.
 Use these spices in detox-friendly soups, oil-free salad dressings, and dips.

 9. When to eat matters.
 These days I’m struggling with this, because I LOVE my solitude, eating calmly, on my own, without my cute toddler making me shove food in my mouth!
 So I have developed the habit of eating late at night after everyone goes to sleep.
 I know it’s hard, and occasional late-night-eating is not horrible, but let’s do our best to not make this a habit.
 This is important because after 10 pm is when the liver is actively detoxifying and preparing the body for the next day.
 Late meals and late nights disturb this cycle and compromise the body’s ability to detox efficiently.
 When it happens day after day for years, the liver can become congested and the body can build toxicity levels in the fat throughout the body.

 10. Move your body.
 Whatever your body needs, from weight-lifting to jogging or playing with your dog to a light walk, move your body.
 Then drink water!
-Oh, I highly recommend twisting asanas to help with bowel movements and that feeling of detoxing the organs.
+Oh, I highly recommend twisting asanas and especially this series to help with bowel movements and that feeling of detoxing the organs.
+If you decide to try Alo Moves, type SMT15 at checkout to get 15% off annual membership!

 BONUS: Think of detoxing your thoughts.
 Remember what I said in a previous post about Ayurveda suggesting that we are what we digest?
 Well, we don’t only digest food, but also thoughts, emotions, information.
 We might not be able to control other people’s thoughts, but, at least during the detox, try to detox your thinking.
 Be kinder than usual, be more patient with yourself, call up an old friend, elderly relatives, donate to the homeless, or help your neighbour with their shopping.